IBM-AIBootcamps/NL-watsonx-Orchestrate-workshop/README.md

-# 🤖 watsonx Agentic AI Bootcamp
+# 🤖 Damen: watsonx Orchestrate labs

-Welcome to the AI Bootcamp materials repository!
-This technical exchange event focuses on practical implementation of AI Agents using IBM watsonx platform and Agent Development Kit (ADK).
+Welcome to the watsonx Orchestrate materials repository!
+This technical event focuses on practical implementation of AI Agents using IBM watsonx platform and Agent Development Kit (ADK).

 ![Image title](/instructors.png)